Bikepark Schladming 2.0

 The use of the Bikepark outside the opening hours is expressly prohibited!

 Everything the Bikepark has to offer at a glance

 - Bike area (super easy) around the Märchenwiese.
 It's perfect for beginners as you can train your mountainbike skills on three different tracks - rookies (green), beginners (blue), and advanced (red).

-- Our Flowline (easy) starts at the Planai top station and leads you through a beautiful blueberry field first, before showing you larch and spruce forests.
+- Our Peak Flowline (easy) starts at the Planai top station and leads you through a beautiful blueberry field first, before showing you larch and spruce forests.
 The track includes a slight declivity and leads you all the way to Planai middle station.

 - The Jumpline - 99 Jumps (difficult) is the holy grail for whipper and styler.
 It's 3.5 kilometres long and offers lots of air time on perfectly build jumps that are between 3 and 8 metres long.
-If that's not enough for you, you can turn onto the Proline towards the end.
+If that's not enough for you, you can turn onto the Monster Jumpline towards the end.
 There, monster jumps up to 12 metres are waiting for you.